Yo-ezmir/Peer-tutoring-system/README.md

 ## 💡 Future Improvements
 - Add user authentication with passwords
 - Improve UI with a menu-driven interface
-- Store data in a database (e.g., SQLite or MySQL)
+- Store data in a database ( MySQL)